salsalabs/goengage/cmd/activity/fundraise/supporter/README.md

 ### CSV output

-Donations with supporter are stored in `supporter.csv` in the current directory.
+Donations with see2 are stored in `see2.csv` in the current directory.
 Here's a sample.

 ```
 PersonName,PersonEmail,AddressLine1,AddressLine2,City,State,Zip,TransactionDate,Amount,DedicationType,Dedication,Notify,DedicationAddress